 About this report

-NB this is an old report which we are no longer updating.
-Original price was £695 / £1,390 (standard / extended licence).
+NB this is an old report which we have not updated in the last couple of years.
 Let us know if you would be interested in a new version.

 In this report we review the UK waste management market, covering the collection, treatment and disposal of municipal, commercial and industrial waste.
 We look at the market size and growth, macro-economic, regulatory and commercial drivers.